30 years after the mysterious disappearance of the ANN Hermosa

 That freezes me.

-I've thought myself a pretty reasonable person, but just the same, in this situation I see how reason is sometimes a last resort for me.
+I think of myself as a pretty reasonable person, but just the same, in this situation I see how reason is sometimes a last resort for me.

-I go back and rewatch the video.
-Actually see the part that I missed originally, the part that Pearl needed me to hear and internalize.
+I go back and rewatch the video from Kieran's home.
+And now I actually see the part that I missed originally, the part that Pearl needed me to hear and internalize.

 I descend down to the hallway outside the airlock.
-Alonzo/alterKieran is watching me.
+Alonzo is watching me.

 "Tell me your story," I say.